(See also Overview of Nephrotic Syndrome.)

-HIV-associated nephropathy (HIVAN), a type of nephrotic syndrome (see Overview of Nephrotic Syndrome) seems to be more common among black patients with HIV who are injection drug users or have been poorly compliant with antiretroviral therapy.
+HIV-associated nephropathy, a type of nephrotic syndrome seems to be more common among black patients with HIV who are injection drug users or have been poorly compliant with antiretroviral therapy.
 Infection of renal cells with HIV may contribute.

-HIVAN is suspected in patients with nephrotic syndrome or nephropathy who have AIDS or symptoms of AIDS.
-HIVAN should be distinguished from the many other disorders that occur with higher frequency in HIV-infected patients and cause renal disease, such as thrombotic microangiopathy (hemolytic-uremic syndrome and thrombotic thrombocytopenic purpura), immune complex–mediated glomerulonephritis, and drug-induced interstitial nephritis (due to indinavir and ritonavir) and rhabdomyolysis (due to statins).
+HIV-associated nephropathy is suspected in patients with nephrotic syndrome or nephropathy who have AIDS or symptoms of AIDS.
+HIV-associated nephropathy should be distinguished from the many other disorders that occur with higher frequency in HIV-infected patients and cause renal disease, such as thrombotic microangiopathy (hemolytic-uremic syndrome and thrombotic thrombocytopenic purpura), immune complex–mediated glomerulonephritis, and drug-induced interstitial nephritis (due to indinavir and ritonavir) and rhabdomyolysis (due to statins).

-Control of the HIV infection may help minimize renal damage.
+Control of the HIV infection may help minimize renal damage; in fact, HIV-associated nephropathy is rare in patients taking HAART with well-controlled HIV infection.
 ACE inhibitors are probably of some benefit.
 The role of corticosteroids is not well defined.
-Dialysis is usually required.
-At some centers, outcomes after transplantation have been excellent.
+At some centers, outcomes after kidney transplantation have been excellent.